Serving the Omaha, NE and Council Bluffs, IA areas.

-Power washing is the application of high pressure water spray to a surface.
-The spray, generated by portable pumps and mixed with a special combination of water and washing detergents, can be as powerful as 4 to 10 GPM (gallons per minute flow rate), 1,500 to 5,000 PSI (pounds per sq inch pressure) and up to 200º F. By comparison, an average power washer can produce a spray that is over one hundred times more powerful than your typical garden hose.
+Power washing is the application of high volume or high pressure water spray to a surface.
+The spray, generated by portable pumps and mixed with a special combination of water and washing detergents, can be as powerful as 4 to 10 GPM (gallons per minute flow rate), 1,500 to 5,000 PSI (pounds per square inch pressure) and up to 200º F. By comparison, an average power washer can produce a spray that is over one hundred times more powerful than your typical garden hose.

 What’s the difference between power washing, pressure washing, and high-power pressure cleaning?